spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/lumbar-registration/lumbar-segmentation.rst

 :Input arguments:
    - ``-i`` : Input image
    - ``-zmax`` : The maximum z slice to keep.
-For an RPI image, the z axis corresponds to the axial plane, so specifying 200 means "keep the axial slices from 0-200".
+For an image with RPI orientation, the z axis corresponds to the axial plane, so specifying 200 means "keep the axial slices from 0-200".

 :Output files/folders:
    - ``t2_crop.nii.gz`` : A cropped version of the initial input image.